Header Banner

-How To: Make a metal coin shake and shiver with dry ice
+How to Make a metal coin shake and shiver with dry ice

 If you have some dry ice, try this cool science experiment out.
 It's so easy, you have to try it, at least once!
 You just need a chunk of dry ice and some metal coins, like a half dollar (which is comprised of copper and nickel).